-[0060] FIG. 1 provides exemplary data showing a T{reg} proliferative dose response induced by degradable particles with randomly attached CD3 antibodies and CD28 antibodies (ratio=1:1 or 1:4 cells/particle).
+[0091] FIG. 1 provides exemplary data showing a T{reg} proliferative dose response induced by degradable particles with randomly attached CD3 antibodies and CD28 antibodies (ratio=1:1 or 1:4 cells/particle).
 Proliferation was measured by tritiated thymidine incorporation.
 Controls are equivalent amounts of soluble antibody (control).
 Inset: FITC labeled CD3 and CD28 antibodies for visualization),

-[0061] FIG. 2 presents an illustrative embodiment showing how regulatory T cells (T{regs}) are attracted to: (A) a tumor; or (B) an artificial presenting cell (i.e., for example, a synthetic dendritic cell) near the surface of an allograft.
+[0092] FIG. 2 presents an illustrative embodiment showing how regulatory T cells (T{egs}) are attracted to: (A) a tumor, or (B) an artificial presenting cell (i.e., for example, a synthetic dendritic cell) near the surface of an allograft.

-[0062] FIG. 3 shows a fluorescent image of a representative "bull's eye" immunological synapse orientation from a biological dendritic cell.
+[0093] FIG. 3 shows a fluorescent image of a representative "bull's eye" immunological synapse orientation from a biological dendritic cell.
 Grakoui et al., Science 285:221 (1999).

-[0063] FIG. 4A illustrates one embodiment of method for fabricating artificial presenting cell construct patterns that mimic a cellular immunological synapse (IS).
+[0094] FIG. 4A illustrates one embodiment of a method for fabricating artificial presenting cell construct patterns that mimic a cellular immunological synapse (IS).

-[0064] FIG. 4B presents an exemplary fluorescent photomicrograph image of a synthetic dendritic cell comprising a central supramolecular activation complex (cSMAC) region (green/yellow) and a peripheral supramolecular activation complex (pSMAC) region.
+[0095] FIG. 4B presents an exemplary fluorescent photomicrograph image of a synthetic dendritic cell comprising a central supramolecular activation complex (cSMAC) region (green/yellow) and a peripheral supramolecular activation complex (pSMAC) region.
 See, Top Image arrows, respectively.
 Scanning Electron Microscopic backscatter imaging shows a bright, and intentionally over-labeled, cSMAC region (See, Bottom Image, white arrow=gold-bead labeled protein).

-[0065] FIG. 5A presents an illustration of one embodiment for the fabrication of polymer microparticles via a double-emulsion/solvent evaporation technique.
+[0096] FIG. 5A presents an illustration of one embodiment for the fabrication of polymer microparticles via a double-emulsion/solvent evaporation technique.

-[0066] FIG. 5B presents exemplary data of the technique shown in FIG. 5A using a freeze fracture scanning electron micrograph of microparticles demonstrating the interior, aqueous protein factor containing compartments.
+[0097] FIG. 5B presents an exemplary freeze fracture scanning electron micrograph of a polymer microparticle created by the technique shown in FIG. 5A demonstrating an inner aqueous phase.

-[0067] FIG. 6 illustrates standard carbodiimide chemistry to create an amine reactive site on the surface of PLGA microparticles starting with a carboxylic acid generated from the degradation of ester bonds.
+[0098] FIG. 6 illustrates standard carbodiimide chemistry to create an amine reactive site on the surface of PLGA microparticles starting with a carboxylic acid generated from the degradation of ester bonds.

-[0068] FIG. 7 presents one embodiment to label functionalized PLGA polymers using a novel compound (i.e., for example, 2-pyridyldithioethylamine) to convert a carboxylic acid group into a thiol reactive group (See, middle panel).
+[0099] FIG. 7 presents one embodiment to label functionalized PLGA polymers using a novel compound (i.e., for example, 2-pyridyldithioethylamine) to convert a carboxylic acid group into a thiol reactive group (See, middle panel).
 A subsequent cleavage reaction liberates a detectable product upon conjugation which can be used to determine the extent of surface labeling (see, right panel).

-[0069] FIG. 8 illustrates one embodiment of an in vitro chemotaxis assay.
-Microparticles containing chemokines are placed in the bottom of a transwell filter plate with T{reg} cells isolated from a transgenic B6/GFP+ mouse on top of the opaque filter (left).
-After time, chemokine is released and T{reg} cells migrate through the filter and up the concentration gradient of chemokine (right).
-Fluorescence readings are taken with a top and bottom detector plate reader to determine the extent of chemotaxis.
+[0100] FIG. 8 illustrates one embodiment of an in vitro chemotaxis assay.
+Microparticles containing chemokines are placed in the bottom of a transwell filter plate with T{reg} cells isolated from a transgenic B6/GFP+mouse on top of the opaque filter (left).
+After a time, chemokine is released and T{reg} cells migrate through the filter and up the concentration gradient of the chemokine (right).
+Fluorescence readings are taken with a top and bottom detector plate reader to determine the extent of Treg cell chemotaxis.

-[0070] FIG. 9A presents exemplary data showing a release profile of CCL22 from porous particles showing approximately linear release for over twenty (20) days.
+[0101] FIG. 9A presents exemplary data showing a release profile of CCL22 from porous microparticles showing an approximate linear release for over twenty (20) days.

-[0071] FIG. 9B presents exemplary data showing the successful creation of microparticles encapsulating CCL22 as used in FIG. 9A.
+[0102] FIG. 9B presents exemplary data showing the successful creation of microparticles encapsulating CCL22 as used in FIG. 9A.
 The top portion shows a representative image of an intact microparticle, indicating the particle's structural integrity and confirming the size.
 The bottom portion shows a representative image of a fractured particle confirming the porous nature of the particle created by the double emulsion encapsulation process.

-[0072] FIG. 10 presents exemplary data showing CCL22 labeling (red) using the microparticles in accordance with FIG. 9.
+[0103] FIG. 10 presents exemplary data showing CCL22 labeling (red) using the microparticles in accordance with FIG. 9.

-[0073] FIG. 11 presents an illustration of one embodiment comparing healthily gum tissue (left side) with gum tissue affected by periodontal disease (right side).
+[0104] FIG. 11 presents an illustration of one embodiment comparing healthy gum tissue (left side) with gum tissue affected by periodontal disease (right side).